apache/druid/docs/tutorials/index.md

   ~ under the License.
   -->

-This quickstart gets you started with Apache Druid and introduces you to Druid ingestion and query features.
-For this tutorial, we recommend a machine with at least 6 GB of RAM.
+This quickstart helps you install Apache Druid and introduces you to Druid ingestion and query features.
+For this tutorial, you need a machine with at least 16 GiB of RAM.

-In this quickstart, you'll do the following:
+In this quickstart, you'll:
 - install Druid
 - start up Druid services
 - use SQL to ingest and query data